ncatlab/nlab-content/pages/3018.md

 # Idea

-**Extraordinary natural transformations**, or **extranatural transformations**, are what you get when you "bend the rules" for natural transformations.
+**Extraordinary natural transformations**, or **extranatural transformations**, are what you get when you "bend the rules" for [[natural transformation]]s.
 One intuitive approach to them is through [[string diagrams]]: every time you bend a string (that represents a component of a natural transformation) into a U-shape or upside-down U-shape, the U-shape represents a component of an extranatural transformation.
 Thus, the rules for extranatural transformations mirror rules for ordinary [[natural transformations]], except they are bent into shapes with a covariant part and a contravariant part.
 (Cf. interactions between particles and their corresponding [[antiparticle]]s.)

 A transformation can also be ordinary-natural in some variables and extraordinary-natural in other variables.
 Sometimes this sort of transformation is called a *generalized natural transformation*.
 The late [[Max Kelly]] was fond of saying that really it's all the same basic concept, however, so why proliferate terminology needlessly?
 So he would simply say a transformation was "natural" in all its arguments, both the "ordinary" and the "extraordinary" ones.